marked01one/skinet-e-commerce/notes.md

 * Set up & configure Redis for saving customer basket in server memory
 * Create Basket repository & controller

+## API - Identity
+* ASP.NET Identity
+  * Issue tokens to client, which can be used to authenticate against the methods & classes inside our API

+* Context boundary
+* Using the `UserManager` & `SignInManager`
+* Extension methods
+* JSON Web Tokens (JWTs)

 ### Redis
 * Typically use for caching; very fast & persistent in-memory storage
 * Supports strings, hashes, sets,...